 UBC Rapid aims to upgrade the current Prusa i3 MK2 printers with the ability to print with multiple filaments at once.
 Using the official Prusa i3 MK2 Multi Material upgrade kits, UBC Rapid will be able to print up to four materials onto a single part.

-UBC Rapid hosts workshops every Friday to teach new recruits about 3D printers.
-These workshops last one term and repeat each term.
+UBC Rapid hosts workshops to teach new recruits about 3D printers.
+These workshops last one term and repeat every year after recruiting new members.
 These workshops are mandatory for all new recruits as they include skills required to work safely and efficiently in the workspace.
 Workshops include, but are not limited to:

 - how to use software required to operate UBC Rapid’s 3D printers